isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2017-08-08-information-effects.markdown

 \frac{\text{arr } f : a \arr b}{\lifted{(\text{arr } f)}{\u
 \times a}{\u \times b}}
 $$

+Assuming we have a way of describing this type in Haskell, all that's left is to implement the `lift`ing of our iso into the enriched iso language:

 ```haskell
 lift (Arr f) = id .* f